-This article demonstrates how to remove the arrows on the HTML input type number.
-Included in the example are usable code and a live demo.
+This article demonstrates removing the arrows on an HTML input type number.
+Included are several walk-throughs, usable examples, and a demo.

 This article was first seen on and republished from csstutorial.io